 However, these tests are still in development.
 Cellex is the only company with an FDA-approved serological test — but it’s not approved for at-home testing.

 When will at-home coronavirus tests be readily available?

 At-home coronavirus tests have become more readily available — with at least five companies offering these kits to the general public as of June 3, 2020.

 However, do your research before purchasing any at-home COVID-19 testing kit to ensure it’s received authorization for use by the FDA.
 The agency bars the use of any unauthorized at-home test kits, warning that “fraudulent health claims, tests and products can pose serious health risks.”

 How to spot a fraudulent test

-Currently, only two at-home coronavirus testing kits have been cleared for use by the FDA.
-Otherwise, only medical clinics, hospitals and private laboratories can administer coronavirus and antibody tests.
-While there are a number of other at-home test kits in development, the FDA hasn’t authorized these yet.
+A handful of at-home coronavirus testing kits have been cleared for use by the FDA.
+But if you’re hesitant to try out these at-home test, only medical clinics, hospitals and private laboratories can administer coronavirus and antibody tests.

 If you’re experiencing severe symptoms, contact your healthcare provider.
 Otherwise, stay on top of changing news about the coronavirus.